Complaints about education settings (nurseries, early years providers, schools, colleges)

 - referral to the governing body

-More information about how to complaint to a school can be found on Hackney Learning
+Find information about how to make a complaint about a school on Hackney Education website.

-There are special arrangements under the Education Acts if you want to appeal or complain about:
+There are special arrangements under The Education Act if you want to appeal or complain about:

 - admission to schools